 Some individuals with Schnitzler syndrome have elevated levels of a different protein (see Causes section below) than individuals with classic Schnitzler syndrome.
 These individuals are classified as having variant Schnitzler syndrome and have very similar symptoms to classic Schnitzler syndrome.

 The exact cause of Schnitzler syndrome is unknown.
-Researchers believe that specific parts of the immune system may not function properly eventually causes Schnitzler syndrome.
+Researchers believe that specific parts of the immune system may not function properly, eventually causing Schnitzler syndrome.

-Researchers also believe that cytokines (specialized proteins secreted from certain immune system cells that either stimulate or inhibit the function of other immune system cells) may also play a role in the development of Schnitzler syndrome.
-Interleukin-1 (IL-1) a cytokine that is known to mediate cell response to inflammation is believed to play an important role the development of Schnitzler syndrome.
+Certain cytokines (specialized proteins secreted from certain immune system cells that either stimulate or inhibit the function of other immune system cells) play a role in the development of Schnitzler syndrome.
+The cytokine interleukin-1 (IL-1), is an important mediator of the inflammation in Schnitzler syndrome.
 Abnormal clinical findings involving interleukin-1 have been found in some individuals with Schnitzler syndrome and therapy with drugs that block the activity of interleukin-1 have brought about complete remission (see Investigational Therapies below).

 Schnitzler syndrome affects males slightly more often than females.
 However, only approximately 160 cases of this rare disorder have been reported in the medical literature so no definitive conclusions can be made about ethnic or gender predispositions.
 Because of the varied symptoms and rarity of Schnitzler syndrome, a diagnosis is usually delayed by several years and researchers believe that the disorder is underdiagnosed, making it difficult to determine its true frequency in the general population.
 Most individuals with Schnitzler syndrome are in their 50s when the characteristic symptoms develop.